 Research Methodology

 Some of the models that also can be found on this site are purely theoretical, and others are the result of empirical research.
 For distilling information from historical type, like proportional and rhythmic systems, Blokland measured punches, matrices, prints, and even digital revivals.
 For measuring standardizations of width and possible unitizations of matrices and type, only the research of this metal material makes sense, of course.
-For measuring the proportions within the body, i.e., the relation between the x-height of the lowercase, the capital-height and the length of the ascenders and descenders, punches, matrices, prints and also meticulously made revivals can be used.
+For measuring the proportions within the body, i.e., the relation between the x-height of the lowercase, the capital-height and the length of the ascenders and descenders, punches, matrices, prints and also carefully created revivals can be used.

 Focus